The 46 Best Podcasts for Your Next Road Trip or Long Flight

 1. The Atlas Obscura Podcast

 Did you know you can visit Hitler’s toilet in a New Jersey car repair shop?
-Or that there’s a 7-11 convenience store in Baltimore, Maryland marking where the Ouija board was invented?
-These are the strange facts you’ll glean from the short (roughly 10 minutes) episodes of the daily Atlas Obscura podcast.
+Or that there’s a 7-Eleven convenience store in Baltimore, Maryland, marking where the Ouija board was invented?
+These are the strange facts you’ll glean from the 15-minute-or-less episodes of the daily Atlas Obscura podcast, which also ties classic episodes to current events and does the occasional deep dive into travel’s obscurities.

 2. Travel Tales by AFAR